bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Human ingenuity is boundless so I suspect there will be something in a few years where we will be saying "I can't believe we didn't think of that."
-In the meantime I'm pretty confident that my job isn't going to go away and will only get easier (assuming they allow us to use LLM's at work).
+In the meantime I'm pretty confident that my job isn't going to go away and will only get easier (assuming they allow us to use LLMs at work).

 Conclusion
 ==========

-That's my little project on LLM's.
+So that's my little project on LLMs.
 It was a good learning experience hitting a few things that I wanted to learn more about with one stone.
 There are many obvious places where I could improve the project like using the latest versions of OpenAI models, using a combination of fine-tuning and RAG patterns, or generating a better